Scara98/Portfolio/Project 4.md

 The code was repeated for classes 2 and 3 for both males and females.
 ![pic6_img](https://github.com/Scara98/Portfolio/blob/imgs/pic6_img)
 ![image1.png](https://github.com/Scara98/Portfolio/blob/imgs/image1.png)
+First class females had a 97% survival rate, second class had a 92% rate and third class had only a 50% rate.
+First class males had a 37% survival rate, second class had a 16% rate and third class had a 14% rate.
+This shows that as your class went down so did your survival rate.
+It also shows that women had a significantly higher survival rate than their male counterparts.
 #### Count number of males and females split by age survival rate
 ```python
 childrenf=df[(df['Sex']== 'female') & (df['Age']<=17)].shape[0]